Managing Gastrointestinal Symptoms With An IBS Therapist

 The exact approaches used in therapy may vary by therapist and individual, but these are some techniques.
 It may be important for individuals with IBS to work with a qualified therapist with experience treating IBS through CBT.

-Other treatment options for IBS
+Other treatment options for constipation and IBS

 Besides seeking help from an IBS therapist, several other treatment options are available to help manage IBS symptoms.
 Below, we’ll discuss dietary changes, medications, lifestyle modifications, and hypnotherapy as potential ways to improve one's quality of life with IBS.